 H1: CGC has a lower cycle time for the queue with the smallest job stream than the FCFS rule.

 Comparing the CGC to FCFS, results from the smallest queue gives a t-value of 7.62 which is associated with a p-value of 0.0001.
 As pre-determined, the confidence interval of 95% was chosen which gives an alpha of 0.05.
 Since p-value is smaller than alpha, there is a statistical significant difference in this KPI.
 However, the mean of the FCFS is lower than that of CGC and thus the cycle time of the smallest queue is lower in FCFS than in CGC.
 This means this hypothesis is rejected.

+f-test

 The second hypothesis is: